 The Trustees are very grateful to Barnabas Fund supporters for their generous donations throughout the year.
 The occurrence of natural disasters or man-made conflicts in the areas of the world where Barnabas Fund works can have a considerable impact on income, as can the general economic climate in the UK.

-The achievements of the last year are set against a backdrop of significant external pressures, including increased fundraising regulation through the new GDPR regulation, government reshuffles and economic uncertainty surrounding Brexit.
-There continues to be considerable uncertainty regarding the UK and our relationship with the EU and this may affect our support in the future.
+The achievements of the last year are set against a backdrop of significant external pressures, including increased fundraising regulation, government reshuffles and economic uncertainty surrounding the exit of the United Kingdom from the European Union.